Review | Tom Sietsema’s 7 favorite places to eat right now

 Hired from Boston, Chile native Matt Singer has personalized the menu with dishes including lightly torched mackerel crudo, splashed with ponzu sauce and garnished with Lilliputian onion rings, and house-made tagliatelle dressed with butter-poached squid.
 The entree rocks with the help of a red pepper cream sauce and crunch from bread crumbs and crushed hazelnuts seasoned with paprika and saffron.
 Singer also heaps golden fried scallops on a split buttered bun.
 So sweet!

 Salt Line’s terrific roast beef sandwich acknowledges the many sources for such on the North Shore of Massachusetts.
 The version here is built from rosy shaved meat, American cheese, horseradish-spiked mayonnaise and a toasted onion roll.
 The beast, also zingy with barbecue sauce, comes with a choice of a salad or fries.
-Let your bad angel prevail; the hand-cut fries are terrific.
+Let your bad angel prevail; the hand-cut, twice-fried potatoes are terrific.

 Maryland, specifically Bethesda, is poised to welcome a Salt Line as early as eight months from now, says Bailey, although a year is more likely — you know, supply chain and all.